Ducheved/commucat/PROTOCOL.md

 ## Offline Delivery

 Encrypted frames destined for offline members are persisted in PostgreSQL (`relay_queue`) under key `inbox:{device_id}`.
 Upon reconnect the server replays stored frames assigning fresh sequence numbers for the recipient.
+Each replay updates `inbox_offset` so clients can resume idempotently and operators can audit the last delivered envelope per entity/channel pair.

 ## Presence Metadata